emoshou/tinyframe/README.md

 ## I've built a frame and it feels sloppy - why?
 Adapters purposely gap joined parts to account for assembly misalignment and profile tolerance at the part level.
 These gaps are to allow accuracy defining parts in the future without overconstraining the system.

+# TODO
+- Finish 'Getting Started'
+- Finish 'Use'
+- Break MX into assembly
+- Create assembly drawings
+- Fix current platform design (see unreleased directory)
+- Calculations on T230
+	- Need to find worst case combined loading
+	- Optimize wall thickness so that maximum bending stress at tube wall equals maximum shear stress at thread / .62
+- System anisotropic: develop failure theory that approximates to a worst case allowable yield stress
+	- Need to test at:
+		- Different humidites
+		- Water content of PLA
+		- Different loadings
+		- Shear
+		- Tensile
+- sContainer1 walls too thin.
+Need to find better thickness
+	- Need to add draft angle to walls to make container stackable
+- sContainer2 walls too thin.
+Same need as above
+	- Draft angle requires testing to see if stacking working as designed
+- Part Naming schema needs to be explained
+- Need to redefine mate-points on assemblies and verify
+- Develop documentation at tinyframe.dev